willow-ahrens/Hyperspecialize.jl/README.md

 environment like [Cassette](https://github.com/jrevels/Cassette.jl).
 This solution creates different contexts for multiple dispatch.

-  * A single developer can define their ambiguous methods on concrete subtypes in `Base`, and provide utilities to extend these definitions.
+  * A single developer can define their ambiguous methods only on concrete subtypes in `Base`, and provide utilities to extend these definitions.
 For example, Peter could define `+` on all concrete subtypes of `Number` in Base.
-`+` would default to Jarrett's definition unless the user asks for Peter's definition.
+In cases of ambiguity, `+` would then default to Jarrett's definition unless the user asks for Peter's definition.

   Hyperspecialize is designed to standardize and provide utilities for the latter approach.